django-cms/django-cms/docs/how_to/frontend_models.rst

 .. note::

-    This interface is not currently available for touchscreen users, but will be improved in future releases.
+    This interface is not currently available for touch-screen users, but will be improved in future releases.

 .. warning::